Bottighofen: Transport

 Bottighofen sits on the Lake Line between Schaffhausen and Rorschach and is served by the St. Gallen S-Bahn at Bottighofen railway station.

 Education

 The entire Swiss population is generally well educated.
-In Bottighofen about 84.8% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Bottighofen about 84.8% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).